MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/cmd.md

 The following special characters require quotation marks: & < > [ ] { } ^ = ; ! ' + , ` ~ [white space].

-If the information that you supply contains spaces, use quotation marks around the text (for example, "Computer Name").
+If the information that you supply contains spaces, use quotation marks around the text (for example, Computer Name).

 If you process file and directory name completion from within *String*, any part of the *Path* to the right of the cursor is discarded (at the point in *String* where the completion was processed).